StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - `true` (**default value**) indicates "single leader replication", which means data is written only to the primary replica.
 Other replicas synchronize data from the primary replica.
 This mode significantly reduces CPU cost caused by data writing to multiple replicas.
 - `false` indicates "leaderless replication", which means data is directly written to multiple replicas, without differentiating primary and secondary replicas.
 The CPU cost is multiplied by the number of replicas.

-In most cases, the default value gains better data writing performance.
+In most cases, using the default value gains better data writing performance.
 If you want to change the data writing and replication mode among replicas, run the ALTER TABLE command.
 Example:

 ```sql
     ALTER TABLE example_db.my_table